Scholarships/Fellowships

 The Deakin Fellowship Call for Applications

-Applications are invited for the Deakin Fellowship for the academic year 2023-2024.
+The next Deakin Fellowship will be granted for the academic year 2025-2026.
 The Fellowship is intended to support scholarship related to France in the College's areas of interest, which include: Modern History, Politics, International Relations, Economics, Anthropology, Sociology and Social Policy.
 A particular interest in Europe is essential.

 Applicants should hold a doctorate at the time of application and a good working knowledge of English is essential.